-Powered campsites have the advantage of providing all the electricity you need for your therapy, and you won’t have to make as many compromises when it comes to your equipment.
-If you do a little digging, you’ll notice that there are campsites with electricity everywhere, from KOA campgrounds to State Parks.
-Being able to plug in is a huge advantage to anyone who needs a CPAP for one big reason– you can use humidification.
+Powered campsites have the advantage of providing all the electricity you need for your therapy without as many equipment compromises.
+If you do a little digging, you’ll notice that there are campsites like KOA campgrounds and State Parks with electricity throughout.
+Being able to plug-in is a huge advantage to anyone who needs one major piece of CPAP equipment—humidification.

-When powering your CPAP machine using battery power, you’ll find that doing so while using a heated humidifier will drain the battery at a much faster rate than it would otherwise, dramatically reducing therapy runtime.
-By plugging in, you can avoid this issue, and get the full benefit of your therapy.
+When powering your CPAP machine using battery power, you’ll find that doing so while using a heated humidifier will drain the battery at a much faster rate than it would otherwise, which dramatically reduces therapy runtime.
+By plugging in, you can avoid this issue and get your full therapy benefits.

 Benefits: Many people like powered campsites because they’re usually clean and well-maintained.
 Many times they come with extra perks like bathrooms, showers, and WiFi.

 Drawbacks: There are some drawbacks to powered campsites.
-Sometimes you’ll have to change your plans entirely because they’ll all be booked on popular weekends or times.
+Sometimes you’ll have to change your plans entirely because they’ll be all booked on popular weekends.
 They also attract a lot of people, so you won’t truly be far away from civilization, and it can get noisy at certain times.
 If the joy of camping for you is getting far away from other people or spending the night in a rugged environment with beautiful scenery, then a campsite with electricity may not be for you.
 In that case, you’ll want to explore CPAP batteries.

-CPAP batteries allow you to go farther away from civilization, but you’ll be limited in how long you can be gone.
-Most CPAP battery packs will be good for 1 – 2 nights of power before needing to be recharged.
+CPAP batteries allow you to go farther away from civilization, but you will be limited in how long you can be gone.
+Most CPAP battery packs will be good for one to two nights of power before needing to be recharged.
 If you plan on trekking or hiking deep into the woods or up a mountain, consider getting multiple batteries.
 By having two or three on hand, you can extend the time you’re away from home.

 Don’t fall into the temptation to skip your therapy while you’re gone.
 Doing so may leave you with little energy, and your trip may be less enjoyable.
 Pausing your treatment can also open you up to greater health risks.
 We wouldn’t recommend it.